 What are the key features in Skype for Web?

-- Video calls, instant messaging and audio calling
+- HD video calls, instant messaging and audio calling

-- New timeline view on left (has a single, searchable list; makes it easier to start and find conversations)
+- Timeline view on left (a single, searchable list so it's easier to start and find conversations)